Work and money

 These are some things that might help.

-• You and your family may be able to claim for benefits, such as Carer’s Allowance, Personal Independence Payment (PIP) or Attendance Allowance.
-Macmillan Cancer Support have an online Benefits Calculator.
+• You and your family may be able to claim for benefits, such as Carer’s Allowance, Personal Independence Payment (PIP), Adult Disability Payment (only in Scotland) or Attendance Allowance.

-• Benefits advisers can be a big help with understanding the process of claiming benefits and filling in forms.
+• Benefits advisers can be a big help with understanding how to claim benefits and filling in forms.
 Contact Macmillan Cancer Support or your local Citizens Advice service to speak to an adviser.

-• You may be able to apply for a grant from a charity or fund, for example to help with bills, or buy equipment.
+• You may be able to apply for a grant from a charity or fund, for example to help with bills or buy equipment.
 The Elizabeth Coteman Fund provides grants to people with pancreatic cancer.

 • There is help available with the cost of travelling to hospital for treatment.

-• You may be able to get help with various health costs, like dental treatment, eye tests, glasses, and travel to hospital.
-Ask your GP or check online at the NHS Business Services Authority at nhs.uk
+• Ask your hospital about parking costs.
+Some hospitals offer free or cheaper parking for people who have to go to hospital for treatment regularly, but don’t need to stay overnight (an outpatient).You may be able to get help with various health costs, like dental treatment, eye tests, glasses, and travel to hospital.
+Ask your GP or check online at the NHS Business Services Authority at nhsbsa.nhs.uk

 Quotemarks Created with Sketch.